Carnegie Mellon University - H. John Heinz III College

 Where the cost savings value of the Coverdell Fellowship comes from

-scholarship guaranteed, with many Coverdell Fellows receive additional program
+- 50% tuition scholarship guaranteed, with many Coverdell Fellows receive additional program scholarship funding.
+Additional merit-based scholarships are awarded at the time of admission.

 Fellowships awarded per year (average)